 How you receive a job offer can have a lasting impact on your salary and lifetime earnings.
 Handling the incoming offer, coordinating the timing of offers, and negotiating for salary or other benefits are important components of a successful search process.
-The advisors in the Career Development Center are available to answer questions and work with you during negotiations.
-Vault.com, Glassdoor.com and many of the books on interviewing in the Career Development Center library also provide negotiation information.
+Career Exploration and Development advisors are available to answer questions and work with you during negotiations.

 When you receive a job offer, don’t be pressured into giving an answer on the spot.
 If you receive a job offer by email or telephone message, be sure to respond immediately and professionally, even if you are not yet sure whether you will accept the offer.
 It is perfectly appropriate to ask for time to consider the offer, so your response should do the following:

 - Thank the employer for the offer.

 - Mention that you would like a little time to consider the offer (reasons you might give include wanting to talk the offer over with your family and/or partner, or that you have a few other options you are considering).

 - Establish a date by which you will follow up.
 If you know you need a specific amount of time (for example, if another employer has said they will let you know within a week), you can ask for that amount of time.
 If you just want a little time to think about the offer, you could ask the employer when they need an answer.

 - If the issue of salary did not come up during the final interview, this would also be an appropriate time to ask about the salary and benefits for the position, and to begin salary negotiations.
 If you are not prepared to negotiate salary, you could wait to ask about salary until you follow-up.